develop-me/bootcamp--week-03--programming-fundamentals/challenges/02/01-basic/README.md

 Create a new file for each challenge.
 Copy the provided code and then add your own code in the `// ... your function here` bit.

+**You should use fat arrow syntax for all of your functions.** You *don't* need to write them all as single-line functions (unless you want to).

 1) Create a function, `concat`, that takes two strings as arguments.
 The function should return the two strings joined together with a space in between.

     ```javascript